[?] Subscribe To This Site

 From all the interactions and modifiers, it is possible to obtain literally hundreds of different rabbit colors.

-Here's an example of rabbit coat color genes turning off the expression of the color black in a Netherland Dwarf rabbit.
-Amazingly, this orange rabbit is an agouti, with the black pigment removed.
+Above is an example of rabbit coat color genes turning off the expression of the color black (or chocolate) in a Netherland Dwarf rabbit.
+Amazingly, this orange rabbit is an agouti, with the black (or chocolate) pigment removed.
 It has two copies of the ee non-extension gene (see E Locus below).

 To get the rabbit coat colors you’re breeding for, it is very useful to be at least somewhat familiar with rabbit coat color genetics.